Time (Chase & Status song): Chart performance

 "Time" first made its appearance on the UK Singles Chart on 27 March 2011, where it debuted at number 40 on the dance chart.
 After four consecutive weeks of climbing the chart, "Time" debuted on the official singles chart at number 90; before climbing to number 58 the following week.
 On 7 May, the single climbed twenty places to number 38; marking the duo's fourth consecutive top forty hit.
-Upon release, the single climbed seventeen places to a current peak of number 21; also managing to reach a peak of number six on the dance chart.
+Upon release, the single climbed seventeen places to a peak of number 21; also managing to reach a peak of number six on the dance chart.